AlbCastillo/express-typescript-tsoa-boilerplate/README.md

 Swagger documentation, dependency injection container, error handler, logging system and others.

 - [Branch: Mongoose](https://github.com/AlbCastillo/express-typescript-tsoa-boilerplate/tree/mongoose): Branch to use a MongoDB using mongoose as ODM
-- [Branch: Sequelize](): Branch to use PostgreSQL using sequelize as ORM
+- [Branch: Sequelize](https://github.com/AlbCastillo/express-typescript-tsoa-boilerplate/tree/sequelize): Branch to use PostgreSQL using sequelize as ORM

+In this branch the boilerplate we will use ***MongoDB*** as database and **Mongoose** as ODM

 ## Table of Contents
 - [Express TSOA Typescript Boilerplate](#express-tsoa-typescript-boilerplate)